-As of March 31, 2023, a partial reversal of the lump-sum provision of 1,353,000 EUR has been booked.
+As of March 31, 2024, no allocation or reversal of the lump-sum has been booked.

-2.10 Income taxes
+2.9 Income taxes

 Income taxes are recorded on an accrual basis based on the profit and loss account of the current financial year.